|

 profile tyres only can only swap front to back, not side to

-- Slackening the nuts a fraction before you jack up the
+- Slackening the nuts a fraction before you jack up the wheel

-wheel can help, Not Much, you do Not want the car moving on
+helps, don't slacken much, you do Not want the car moving on

 the studs, putting weight on the threads.
 Just a slight

 loosening.
-I normally slacken them after the jack is up,
+I normally slacken them after the jack is up, tight

-most/ or some of weight, so I don't stress the jack with more
+some of weight, so I don't stress the jack with more

 leverage.